mugas/ricardo_moreira/content/coding/iterating-over-objects-and-arrays.md

 console.log(typeof capitalAnimals)
 ```

-S﻿o first thing you notice is that the code is more shorter than with the \`for...of\`.
+S﻿o first thing you notice is that the code is shorter than with the \`for...of\`.

 So \`capitalAnimals\` is going to be our new array.
-Then  with the array you have you pass map with a function.
-In this case I pass a call back function with the argument \`str\`.
+Then with the array, you have to pass map with a function.
+In this case, I pass a call back function with the argument \`str\`.

 I﻿n that function, just like we did with \`for...of\` we take only the first letter of each array element.

 A﻿s you can see in your console. \`capitalAnimals\` is a new array that only stores the first letters of each animals, while the array animals stays the same.

-A﻿nd yes you can achive also with \`for each\`.
-These are just 2 different methdos that you can use.
+A﻿nd yes you can achieve also with \`for each\`.
+These are just 2 different methods that you can use.

 B﻿ut what if you have an Object?